whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-02-FabFitFun-Subscription-Box-Fall-2015-Review-Coupon.md

 <figcaption>Second look at unboxing</figcaption>
 <br>

+<p>Not sure why but the Flawless Skin Fluid box (green box on the right) was opened.
+Perhaps it was due to movement from the items that made that box open.
+But not to fear, the moisturizer tube itself is sealed, so nothing to be worried about, phew!</p>

-<p>Spoilers were released earlier for some items, but it's still exciting for me to actually finally have it in my hands.</p>
+<p>Spoilers were released earlier for some items, but as always it's still exciting for me to actually finally have it in my hands.</p>

 <center><a href="http://xo.fff.me/cAIsf" target="_blank">
 <img src="/images/FabFitFunFall2015Info.jpg" border="0" style="border:none;max-width:100%;" alt="Info Magazine" />